 The grocer’s shop of Marinus Laban (no. 8 of this line series) in the Dalemsestraat stood at the place where are now houses 27 and 29.
 In the doorway is [his wife] Adriana Zachariasse.
 The 16th century building was demolished shortly after the photo was taken in 1938.

-In fact, Black Isle and Moray (NE Scotland) Lobbans have recently been shown to be separate tribes, as first postulated in a different book by Sir Thomas Innes of Learney, The Tartans of the Clans and Families of Scotland (1952).
+In fact, Black Isle (Highland) and Moray (Lowland) Lobbans have recently been shown to be separate tribes, as first postulated in a different book by Sir Thomas Innes of Learney, The Tartans of the Clans and Families of Scotland (1952).
 William Loban was of the latter.– CSL.

-Interesting to see this suggestion (I wonder what basis?); we now hypothesize that the NE Scotland Lobbans had a Flemish ancestor.
+Interesting to see this suggestion (I wonder what basis?); we now hypothesize that the Lowland Lobbans had a Flemish ancestor.

 Translation by Christopher S. Lobban with the aid of Google Translate and corrections by Frans Berkelaar, to whom I owe thanks for sending this article.